- EAP bylaws (PDF) [202 KB]

 The association has the name »European Academy of Phoniatrics« (EAP).
 EAP registration is in Helsinki, Finland.
 The EAP will collaborate with the Confederation of European Otorhinolaryngology – Head and Neck Surgery (CE ORL-HNS), the European Academy of Otorhinolaryngology – Head and Neck Surgery (EA ORL&HNS), the ORL Section of the European Union of Medical Specialists (UEMS), and related organisations which focus on the development of advanced medical training and continuing medical education in phoniatrics in Europe.

 The financial year corresponds to the calendar year.
-First financial year ends on 31st December 2013.
+The first financial year ends on 31st December 2013.
 The working language of EAP is English.
 Registration and minutes are in Finnish.

 § 2 Aim and forms of activities